Paul Pagk: Biography

-In 1990, he was included in the exhibition “Three Painters” curated by Tim Nye in Soho (New York), which included also American artist Jacqueline Humphries and Corean artist Huyn Soo Choi.
-In 1991, Tim Nye opened a non-profit space “Thread Waxing Space” in Soho with Paul Pagk’s first solo show in New York.
+In 1990, he was included in the exhibition "Three Painters" curated by Tim Nye in Soho (New York), which included also American artist Jacqueline Humphries and Korean artist Huyn Soo Choi.
+In 1991, Tim Nye opened a non-profit space "Thread Waxing Space" in Soho with Paul Pagk’s first solo show in New York.
 In 1993, the second solo show of Paul Pagk at Thread Waxing Space was accompanied by a catalogue with a discussion between Tim Nye and Paul Pagk.
-The show received a lot of attention from public and media.

 Since then, his work is regularly exhibited in France, United States and Europe.

+Institutional surveys of his work were held at the Centre d’Arts Plastiques, Royan (2022), the Fondation Fernet-Branca, Saint-Louis (2021) and C.R.A.C.
+Montbéliard (1999) all in France.

+He had solo exhibitions at Miguel Abreu Gallery (2023), Galerie Eric Dupont, Paris (2019, 2016 & 2014), Baukunst Galerie, Cologne (2008), Markus Winter, Berlin (2007), CRG Gallery, New York (1995 & 1994), Thread Waxing Space, New York (1993 & 1991), Galerie Jean Fournier, Paris (1987), among others.
+Recently, his work was included in Singing in Unison: Artists Need to Create on the Same Scale That Society Has the Capacity to Destroy, Part 6 curated by Phong H. Bui at Miguel Abreu Gallery, New York (2022).
+Pagk’s work is in the permanent collections of the Fonds National d’Art Contemporain (FNAC), Paris; Les Abattoirs, Toulouse; FRAC Picardie, France, Springfield Museum of Art, OH; Hood Museum of Art, Dartmouth College, NH, among others.

-He received several awards: Prix Fénéon (1987), Pollock-Krasner Foundation Grant (1998), Sheldon Bergh Prize (2000), Adolph and Esther Gottlieb Foundation Grant (2012), Pollock-Krasner Foundation Grant (2012), and Joan Mitchell Foundation Painters & Sculptors Grant (2014).
+He received several awards: Prix Fénéon (1987), Pollock-Krasner Foundation Grant (1998), Sheldon Bergh Prize (2000), Adolph and Esther Gottlieb Foundation Grant (2012), Pollock-Krasner Foundation Grant (2012), Joan Mitchell Foundation Painters & Sculptors Grant (2014)., and NYSCA/NYFA Artist Fellowship in Painting (2018).

-Work

-In a catalogue essay entitled, "The pleasure principle" published in 1999 for Paul Pagk's show at art center Le10neuf du CRAC in Montbeliard (France), American art curator Franklin Sirmans said "His heavily build up surfaces (Pagk often works on a single painting for three months) reemphasize the quality of the paint itself, and serve to expand the parameters of the visual space...
-It is also the visual density of the paint that is reminiscent of spirituality in a way that references the baroque quality of early Dutch painting...What strikes me after continually encountering his paintings over the last couple of years is the earnestness of the artist's endeavor which actually takes you on an art historical ride from Russian Constructivists like Malevich, to the deductive abstractions of Reinhardt and Newman in the 50s, to the conceptually-influenced monochromes of Ryman.
-While these canonical references allow the viewer to connect the dots in a fashion suggestive of thematic painting, that is not necessarily the case.
-The artist's style is thoroughly unique avoiding any burdensome odes to modernist or postmodernist longing."
+Assessments

 When reviewing Paul Pagk's show in 1993 (Artforum International), art critic Donald Kuspit said, "Paul Pagk's abstract paintings show that the renewal of painting depends upon the renewal of what is fundamental to it: primitive sensory experience articulated through texture and elementary structure.
 The former is innate to surface, the latter marks it as the universal ground of presentation."

+For Franklin Sirmans, the density of paint in Pagk's work is reminiscent of "early Dutch painting."
+While also finding references in his paintings to a variety of 20th century abstract artists, Sirmans concludes "The artist's style is thoroughly unique avoiding any burdensome odes to modernist or postmodernist longing."

+According to Raphael Rubinstein, "Whatever illusions and sensations his canvases might produce, Pagk’s stated intent is for viewers to “inhabit” his paintings and the spatial constructs therein."